intxcc/OwnTrack/README.md

 <img align="left" src="/app/src/main/res/mipmap-xxhdpi/ic_launcher.png?raw=true" alt="Application icon" />
 ## OwnTrack - Tracking software respecting privacy

-### IMPORTANT: Please read the next paragraph carefully, before trying to use this app!
+### IMPORTANT - Please read the next paragraph carefully, before trying to use this app!
 This app will NOT work "out of the box".
 This app is one of two components to make location tracking possible, without leaking personal information.
 The second part is a web application, which you have to setup manually on a webserver.

 If you do not know how to set up a PHP script on a server, setup a Database, execute a Python script or do not know what any of these words mean, this app is not what you came here for.